 Animal health products usually have specific storage requirements.
 All products should be stored in a clean place where they cannot become dirty or contaminated.
-Products should also be protected from temperature and sunlight exposure.
+Products should also be protected from temperatures outside the labeled range and sunlight exposure.
 Observe and obey the manufacturer's recommended storage instructions for each product.
 When refrigeration is necessary, ensure the product stays clean and is safely stored where it isn't likely to overheat or get contaminated by dirt or manure.
 Place a thermometer in the refrigerator to assure cold storage temperatures.